Are you new to 1:1 meetings? Or are you already a fan and advocate?

 Clearly, there are problems with a lot of managers.
 And we know from the stats from Gallup’s and Microsoft’s studies, that one of the biggest reasons for turnover, disengagement, and negative outlook on leadership is a lack of 1:1 meetings.

-5) Experienced leaders swear by the value and importance of one on one meetings
+6) Experienced leaders swear by the value and importance of 1 on 1 meetings

 The evidence for the value of 1:1 meetings is not just a collection of numbers or stories from random managers.
 Some of the most respected entrepreneurs, CEOs, and investors swear by them as well.